I think change is good.

 The ups and downs of oestrogen and progesterone are something we experience every month.
 It’s a dance of ebb and flow - with hormones increasing towards and around ovulation and then decreasing as we head towards menstruation.

 And we can also track our seasons each month.
 As our hormones decline after ovulation we experience our own autumn and winter.
 That progesterone drop that can cause us to feel irritable and anxious.
 The lowering of oestrogen that can lead to a low mood and achy joints.
 And then after menstruation, after our monthly bleed we get the gradual renewal of spring-like energy and almost superwoman ability to achieve SO much before breakfast we astound ourselves.

 That tracking can also be a really useful health indicator.
 If you feel completely flat through out the first half of your cycle then it could be that stress is having an impact on hormone production.
 If your cycle lengthens or shortens and with that your mood changes, there could be some other symptom at play.

 Perimenopause and the seasons

 In perimenopause we may experience additional symptoms of this ebb and flow as hormone levels gradually decline and as external factors (stress being a big one) also have an impact.

 Perimenopause is like our own personal autumn, but it can also be a great time for renewal.
 It’s an opportunity to look forward, to a new stage of our womanhood.
 We can reflect on what in our lives we want to keep and what has served it’s time.
 We can step up and into our power and start to put ourselves at the top of the list.

-I’m going to be running a workshop on 17th November to explore hormonal health, understanding the perimenopause AND actions you can take to support your hormones and ease the ride through this part of you life.
+I run regular workshops, courses and retreats to explore hormonal health, understanding the perimenopause AND actions you can take to support your hormones and ease the ride through this part of you life.
 I’ll talk you through tracking your cycle, walk you through the hormonal symptoms of perimenopause and take you into creating your own action plan.